adrianleung5/Premier-League-Legends-quiz/README.md

 ### Wireframes
 The Wireframes were produced using [Balsamiq](https://balsamiq.com/).
 The final site varies from the wireframes due to developments that occurred during the building process.

+### Colour Scheme
+The color scheme used on this website was based on the hero image.
+[Coolors.co](https://coolors.co/) was used to identify the colours associated with the hero imahge.
+This identified a selction of 5 colours.
+The bigg